alovajs/alovajs.github.io/docs/tutorial/02-getting-started/03-basic/08-server.md

 });
 ```

+The source code of the redis adapter mentioned above can be found in [Best Practice - L2 Cache Adapter](/next/tutorial/project/best-practice/l2-storage), and the adapter for shared memory between processes can be found here(/next/resource/storage-adapter/psc)

-> For a deeper understanding of response caching, please visit [Cache Details](/next/tutorial/cache).
+> For more detail of response cache, please refer to [Detailed Explanation of Cache](/next/tutorial/cache/mode).